 We strongly believe that full transparency and irrevocable rights over people’s own data is the only way ahead for an ethical future.
 We believe people’s data is their own, and should not be monetized and resold to third parties.
 To put it simply, freedom and privacy are too valuable to be bargained with.

-Our endeavour is to be part of a larger and growing network of hosters sharing fundamental values of openess, exchange, and respect (english translation is under way).
-This collective was initiated by Framasoft in 2016 under the acronym CHATONS (KITTENS in French).
+Our endeavour is to be part of a larger and growing network of hosters sharing fundamental values of openess, exchange, and respect.
+This collective was initiated by Framasoft in 2016 under the acronym CHATONS (French for KITTENS).

-note: The acronym was created playfully to describe core values and form the word of one the most viewed content on the Web.
-To stay true to the spirit a matching acronym translation could be: Keeping Internet True To Ethical and Neutral Services ^^.
+The acronym was created playfully to describe core values and form the word of one the most viewed content on the Web.

 Internet is in danger